-The Tsherige Member thins out again around the San Miguel
+The Tshirege Member thins out again around the San Miguel

-Mountains, which form a kind of island in the surrounding Tsherige
+Mountains, which form a kind of island in the surrounding Tshirege

 Member surface.
-East of the San Miguel Mountains, in the southeast
+West of the San Miguel Mountains, in the southeast

 Jemez, the Bandelier Tuff sits on volcaniclastic beds of the